green-coding-solutions/website/content/projects/green-metrics-tool.md

 icon: "code"
 ---

-The Green Metrics Tool is a free open-source (FOSS) concept tool on how we believe it can support developers best to measure the energy / CO2 consumption of software architectures.
+The Green Metrics Tool is a free open-source (FOSS) tool we designed as a concept on how we believe it can support developers best to measure the energy / CO2 consumption of software architectures.

 Our tool is open-source [AGPLv3 Licensed](https://github.com/green-coding-berlin/green-metrics-tool/blob/main/LICENSE)